iaintshine/ruby-rails-tracer/README.md

 * `rack: boolean` whether to enable extended `Rack` instrumentation.
 Default: `false`.
   * `middlewares: ActionDispatch::MiddlewareStack` a middlewares stack.
 Default: `Rails.configuration.middleware`.
 * `action_controller: boolean` whether to enable `ActionController` instrumentation.
 Default: `true`.
 * `full_trace: boolean` whether to gather all traces for a request and attempt to build a parent span for the current request.
-Default: `true`.
+Default: `false`.

 ### Usage